ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/workspace_setup.md

       - "Incorrect - downloading each time is unnecessary and slow."
       - "Correct!
 Using absolute paths ensures scripts point reliably to the shared reference, making workflows reproducible and avoiding ambiguity."

   - question: "You and three teammates each created your own workspace inside `/project` to test different tools for step 05_DGE in the RNA-seq pipeline.
-Everyone referenced inputs from the shared `raw_data/` folder and installed environments individually.
-Now your /project/<project_name> has exceeded its quota.
+Everyone referenced inputs from the shared `raw_data/` folder and created environments individually.
+Now your `/project/<project_name>` has exceeded its quota.
 Which best practices would have helped prevent this issue?"
     title: "Collaboration in Project Space"
     qid: 4
     answers:
       - "Use smaller test datasets before scaling up to full inputs"
       - "Share software environments for common steps instead of duplicating installs"
-      - "Precompute steps 1–4 once and share the results as input for DGE testing"
+      - "Precompute steps 1–4 once and share the results as input for multiple DGE variant testing"
       - "All answers are correct."
     answer: 4
     responses:
-      - Correct but not only!
-Testing with subsets minimizes data usage and speeds up trial runs.
+      - "Correct - but not the only correct choice. <br>Testing with subsets minimizes data usage and speeds up trial runs."
-      - Correct but not only!
-Sharing environments at the project level avoids redundant installs and saves space.
+      - "Correct - but not the only correct choice. <br>Sharing environments at the project level avoids redundant installs and saves space."
-      - Correct but not only!
-Precomputing early steps once and reusing outputs prevents unnecessary duplication of large intermediate files.
+      - "Correct - but not the only correct choice. <br>Precomputing early steps once and reusing outputs prevents unnecessary duplication of large intermediate files."

-  - question: "Previously, you built a single large Conda environment with Python 3.8 that included FastQC, Trimmomatic, HISAT2, DESeq2, and various plotting libraries.
-It worked well for your transcriptomics project.
-Now you want to try alignment-free quantification with Salmon, so you started creating another all-in-one environment with Python 3.12 for convenience.
-Before installation completed, the system ran out of space, and you discovered that `.conda` in /home was already using 25 GB.
-What would have been a better strategy?"
-    title: "Managing Environments Efficiently"
+      - "All answers are correct."

+  - question: "You suddenly hit 'No space left on device' errors in your `/home` directory, even though you only store a few scripts there.
+What is the most likely cause and best practice fix?"
+    title: "Quota Troubleshooting"
-    qid: 5
+    qid: 7
     answers:
-      - "Build separate, smaller environments for each tool or task (e.g., one for QC, one for alignment, one for DGE)"
-      - "Reuse group-shared environments in `/project/<project_name>/software` instead of duplicating installs in /home"
-      - "Both answers above are correct."
-      - "Always install everything into a single Conda environment to keep things simple"
+      - "Hidden caches and environments (e.g., `.conda`, `.cache`) are consuming space; move them to `/project/<project_name>/software/` and link back."
+      - "Large raw datasets should always be stored in `/home`; compress them to free up space."
+      - "Logs from recent jobs filled up `/home`; delete `/var/log` entries to clear them."
+      - "The quota applies cluster-wide; request an increase to fix the error."
-    answer: 3
+    answer: 1
     responses:
-      - "Correct but not only!
-Smaller, task-specific environments reduce size, avoid conflicts, and are easier to maintain."
-      - "Correct but not only!
-Group-shared environments prevent duplication and save space in quota-limited `/home`."
       - "Correct!
-Group-shared more specialized enviornments are more robust and transferable across piplines."
-      - "Incorrect.
-Large all-in-one environments are inefficient, prone to version conflicts, and quickly exhaust quota."
+Hidden directories like `.conda` or `.cache` often consume most of the quota.
+Move them into project storage and create symlinks back to `/home`."
+      - "`/home` is not meant for raw data.
+Storing datasets there will quickly exceed quota and is discouraged."
+      - "System logs are not stored in your `/home`; deleting `/var/log` entries is unsafe and won’t fix the issue."
+      - "Quota for `/home` is fixed to 30GB per user on SCINet supercomputers.
+The standard solution is to clean up or relocate large files."

   - question: "You want to test RNAseq pipeline with a new tool.
 Which is the best approach?"
     title: "Test Before Scaling Up"
-    qid: 6
+    qid: 8
     answers:
       - "Run the full dataset in `/project` to be safe"
       - "Downsample your FASTQ files and test pipeline in `/90daydata` or `$TMPDIR`"